sarahfuchi/Data-Science/Prediction (Regression)/README.md

 ## 4.2 Robust Regression

-As stated at [ROBUST REGRESSION resource by UCLA](https://stats.oarc.ucla.edu/r/dae/robust-regression/): Robust regression is an alternative to least squares regression when the data is contaminated by outliers or influential observations, and can also be used to detect influential observations.
+As stated at the [Robust Regression resource by UCLA](https://stats.oarc.ucla.edu/r/dae/robust-regression/): Robust regression is an alternative to least squares regression when the data is contaminated by outliers or influential observations, and can also be used to detect influential observations.
 A robust regression technique is often used when the data contain outliers.

 I used the Random sample consensus (RANSAC) model to generate a prediction.
 The estimation method is an iterative process that takes into account outliers without any significant impact.